 Add keywords for search

 Pinterest images are essential, but text counts too.
-Optimize your pins for search by including industry or niche specific keywords.
+Optimize your pins for search by including industry or niche-specific keywords.

-Think about your target market and determine what they’re typing in search when looking for your product or service.
+Consider your target market and determine what they’re typing in search when looking for your product or service.
 Now use those in your Pin text areas:

 - Link text